autonity/docs.autonity.org/content/docs/glossary/_index.md

 ## Autonity Go Client (AGC)
 Autonity Go Client is main client software for accessing and participating in an Autonity network.
 AGC implements the Autonity Protocol.
 All [nodes](/glossary/#node) of an Autonity network run AGC software.
 When connected to an Autonity network an AGC is a [participant](/glossary/#participant) in that network.

+For AGC features see Concept [Client](/concepts/client/).

 ## Autonity network
 An instance of an Autonity blockchain [peer-to-peer network](/glossary/#peer-to-peer-network-p2p), all [peer](/glossary/#peer) [nodes](/glossary/#node) running Autonity Go Client main client software.
 Public Autonity networks are instantiated for specific purposes - e.g. testnet, mainnet.

 Autonity network peers are connected in a full [mesh network](/glossary/#mesh-network).
 Peers discover and connect to one another via Autonity's communication layer protocols which are based on the Ethereum devp2p networking protocol.

+## Autonity Oracle Server (AOS)
+Autonity Oracle Server (AOS) is software for participating in the [Autonity oracle network](/glossary/#autonity-oracle-network).
+AOS retrieves exchange rate data for [currency pairs](/glossary/#currency-pair) from data providers, consolidates these data points into a standardised report, and submits to the Autonity Protocol's oracle contract on-chain via the AOS operator's [validator](/glossary/#validator) [node](/glossary/#node).
+Submitted data reports are then aggregated by the oracle contract which uses a voting mechanism to provide exchange rate reference data agreed by consensus.

+Providing [oracle](/glossary/#data-oracle) reference data is a validator responsibility.
+[Validator](/glossary/#validator) node operators must operate an AOS connected to their validator [node](/glossary/#autonity-go-client-agc).

+For AOS features see Concept [Oracle Server](/concepts/oracle-server/).

 ## Autonity Protocol
-A generalisation of the Ethereum Protocol modified to incorporate proof-of-stake based Tendermint consensus, native tokenomics, deterministic finality, and liquid staking.
+A generalisation of the Ethereum Protocol modified to incorporate proof-of-stake based Tendermint consensus, native tokenomics, deterministic [finality](/glossary/#finality), an [oracle protocol](/glossary/#oracle-protocol), and [liquid staking](/glossary/#liquid-staking).

-The AutonityProtocol uses Ethereum’s EVM-based state transition function.
+The Autonity Protocol uses Ethereum’s EVM-based state transition function.
 State transition is by transaction, the transaction associated with an economic cost for computation, and transactions affecting [system state](/glossary/#system-state)).

 ## block
 A set of transaction’s validated by consensus and appended to the [blockchain](/glossary/#blockchain).